The Getty

 • Event Place

 Location where the event occurred.
-Place names are taken from a controlled list comprising the place name and its parent string combined with a numeric code (e.g., from the example above, England (United Kingdom) / 4601120000), linked to TGN.
+Place names are taken from a controlled list comprising the place name and its parent string combined with a numeric code (e.g., from the example above, England (United Kingdom) / 4601120000), mapped to TGN.

 • Dates for Event